Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Introduction

-In this paper, we assume SRE states with any onsite symmetry (including anti-unitary symmetry) form a $\Omega$-spectrum.
-With this, we propose that the classification of SPT phases over a real space $X$ protected by crystalline symmetry $G$ is given by the equivariant generalized homology $h^G_n(X)$ made from the $\Omega$-spectrum where the symmetry group $G$ acts both on the real space $X$ and the $\Omega$-spectrum.
-To support this proposal, we apply the Atiyah-Hirzeburch spectral sequence (AHSS) to the generalized homology $h^G_n(X)$ and discuss various physical consequences.
-We see that the technology developed by Song et al.~\cite{SHFH17} is nothing but the first differential in the AHSS.
+More generally, one can show, by the same argument, that the spaces of invertible states form an $\Omega$-spectrum even if we restrict attention to subspaces that respect a given onsite symmetry (possibly anti-unitary)~\cite{CharlesAris18,GT17}.
+Taking this as our fundamental assumption, we propose that the classification of SPT phases over a real space $X$ protected by crystalline symmetry $G$ is given by $h^G_n(X)$, where $h^G_n$ is the equivariant generalized {\it homology} theory defined the said $\Omega$-spectrum, and the symmetry group $G$ acts both on the real space $X$ and the $\Omega$-spectrum.
+To support this proposal, we will apply the Atiyah-Hirzeburch spectral sequence (AHSS) to the generalized homology theory $h^G_n$ and show that the various terms and differentials in the spectral sequence have concrete physical meanings.
+In particular, we will see that the technology developed by Song et al.~\cite{Hermele_torsor} is nothing but the first differential in the AHSS.

-The AHSS is one of spectral sequences to compute a generalized (co)homology theory $h_*(X)$ (resp.\ $h^*(X)$).~\cite{AH} The first step of the AHSS is to collect the local data of topology for each cell per a cell-decomposition of the space $X$.
-To get the global information of topology, in the AHSS, we compare the local topology in between different dimensional cells and glue together appropriately, which is called ``differentials" in the spectral sequence.
-Iterating differentials, we get the so-called $E^{\infty}$-page (resp.\ $E_{\infty}$-page) and it approximates the generalized (co)homology theory $h^G_*(X)$ (resp.\ $h_G^*(X)$) in the fashion of filtration.
-Solving the short exact sequences, we get the generalized (co)homology theory $h^G_*(X)$ (resp.\ $h_G^*(X)$).
-We would empathize that, in crystalline SPT phases, differentials and group extensions in the AHSS are physically well-defined, meaning that even for higher-order degrees the differentials in the AHSS can be computed and the group extension can be determined.
+The AHSS is one of the many spectral sequences commonly used in the mathematical literature to compute generalized (co)homology groups $h_*(X)$ (resp.\ $h^*(X)$).~\cite{AH} The first step in applying the AHSS is to collect the local topological data for each cell in a cell-decomposition of the space $X$.
+Then, we compare the local data in cells of different dimensions and glue them together appropriately -- these procedures are known as ``differentials" in the language of spectral sequence -- to obtain global information.
+Iterating differentials, we finally get the so-called $E^{\infty}$-page (resp.\ $E_{\infty}$-page), which approximates the generalized (co)homology theory $h^G_*(X)$ (resp.\ $h_G^*(X)$) in the manner of a filtration.
+The filtration is effectively a set of short exact sequences that need to be solved.
+Solving these short exact sequences, we will then be able to determine the generalized (co)homology group $h^G_*(X)$ (resp.\ $h_G^*(X)$).
+We emphasize, for crystalline SPT phases, that differentials and group extensions in the AHSS have well-defined physical meanings even in higher orders, lending themselves to full determination using our understanding of the physical properties of the relevant phases.